 The course names are generic and can vary over time, although their overarching themes will not change.
 Courses marked with an asterisk (*) are taken together by students both in year 1 and year 2 of the programme.

-Year 1 Autumn period 1 Multidisciplinary course for all students at the deptartment* Art*
+Year 1 Autumn period 1 Multidisciplinary course for all students at the department* Egyptian Social History: Art in Context*

 Spring period 3 Optional course or internship

-Autumn period 2 Nubian archaeology* Late Egyptian texts*
+Autumn period 2 Archaeology of Nubia* Advanced Late Egyptian*

 Each course normally encompasses 7.5 credits and runs at half-speed.
 Seminars and lectures are the most common forms of teaching.
 Mandatory course literature is mainly in English but German and French texts may also be included.